kalatasql/Python-Basics/README.md

 # Python-Basics
-Basic Python from the book 'Automate the Boring Stuff with Python
+Basic Python from the book 'Automate the Boring Stuff with Python'